 The online Master of Science in Engineering Management program is designed to equip students with the skills they need to work in and lead technical organizations and projects.
 Each course is three credits, comprising 36 total required credit hours.
-The online format offers the advantage of synchronous or asynchronous delivery, allowing you the flexibility to study when and where it works best for your situation.
+The online format offers the advantage of synchronous or asynchronous delivery, allowing students the flexibility to study when and where it works best for their situations.

 The practice of management as applied within technical organizations.
 Includes history of the tradition and current effective practices, research findings, and case studies, with objectives of enhanced understanding of external and internal factors influencing organizational performance and leadership requirements.

 The behavior of individuals and groups in the context of technical organizations, focusing on relationships and interactions within the organization’s operating activities.
 Individual and group development and motivation.
 Organizational structures and cultures.

 Legal principles and procedures of interest to engineers.
 The American legal system, contracts and specifications, liability of professional engineers, product liability, agency relationships, patent and proprietary rights, special problems in research and development contracts.
 (Fall, odd years).

 Problem formulation.
 Concepts and techniques used in analyzing complex decision problems.
 Modeling decision problems using decision trees, probability models, multi-objective models and utility theory.